EwanColquhoun/wawaswoods/README.md

     * The projects page give the user an idea of the recent projects that have been worked on.
 It also shows a number of different wood working techniques and finishes to help inspire the user's design.
     * There are images of the recent projects.
 To help enhance the UX two slideshows have been added to allow the user to see more images of two of the pieces.
-    * This section would be up-dated periodically to reflect new recently finished projects.
+    * This section would be updated periodically to reflect new recently finished projects.

 ![Projects page image](assets/readme-images/projects3.png)
 [Back to top](<#contents>)